 Not a good start for me today cause I dropped my bike while manoeuvring it on the camping spot 🙁

 All of us had a cool but good night.

-Later in the day I discovered that my foot brake isn’t working anymore.
+Later in the day I discovered that my rear brake isn’t working anymore.
 Shit!
 But so far we managed to fix everything.

 Chris is going to change on of his wheel Barings and seal his cylinder head gasket.
 We’ll try and get a mew battery for Jonas and Max has to fix his headlight.